MaksimDzhangirov/backendBankExample/docs/part37-eng.md

 make server
 ```

+## Sending requests using Postman

 Then open Postman, I'm gonna create a new request.
 Change the method
 to POST, then the request URL should be
 `localhost:8080/tokens/renew_access`.
 Then in the `Body` tab, let's
-select Raw, and JSON format.
+select `Raw`, and JSON format.
 The only field we would need is
 `refresh_token`.
 I'm gonna copy its value from the login API's
 response.
 Alright, now let's send the request!